Skip to Main Content

 Tuition refunds are also processed for summer sessions and the January intersession.
 Unless a student’s registration is canceled by the college, or he or she withdraws before the first scheduled day of classes, no portion of the Student Activity Fee or special fees is refunded.

-• 100 percent refund for withdrawal before the beginning of the fifth calendar week (third calendar week for summer sessions) after the scheduled start date of the term
+• 100% refund for withdrawal before the beginning of the fifth calendar week (third calendar week for summer sessions) after the scheduled start date of the term